hussamalhanbali/motivations-generator/README.md

-# Motivations password
+# Motivations Generator

 # Overview

-Motivations Password is an inspiring web application designed to uplift and motivate users with meaningful quotes and affirmations.
+Motivations Generator is an inspiring web application designed to uplift and motivate users with meaningful quotes and affirmations.
 By generating a new quote each time the user presses a button, this application provides a constant source of positivity and encouragement.

 # Features

 .
 Instant Motivation:
 With a simple click of a button, users can instantly receive a new motivational quote or affirmation.
 This feature is perfect for starting the day on a positive note, overcoming challenges, or seeking inspiration.
 .
 Rich Collection of Quotes:
-Motivations Password features a curated collection of motivational quotes and affirmations from various sources.
+Motivations Generator features a curated collection of motivational quotes and affirmations from various sources.
 Each quote is carefully selected to provide encouragement, empowerment, and a sense of purpose.
 .
 Elegant User Interface:
 The application boasts a clean and user-friendly design.
 The quote is prominently displayed on the screen, accompanied by a visually appealing background that enhances the overall user experience.

 # Getting Started

-1. Clone the repository: git clone https://github.com/your-username/motivations-password.git
+1. Clone the repository: git clone https://github.com/your-username/motivations-generator.git
 2. Open index.html in your web browser.
 3. Click the "Get Motivated" button to receive a new quote.